kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 }
 ```

-In this data structure a `Map` is used to index entities by its primary key.
+In this data structure, a `Map` is used to index entities by their primary keys.
 Each entity
 is stored as an object containing all fields.
-The fields are keyed not only by their names
+The fields are keyed not only by name but also
-but also by a JSON string of their arguments.
-In an earlier version, Graphcache used to store
+by a JSON string of their arguments, if the field was access with any arguments.
+In an earlier
-all this data on a flat `Map` (and later [a HAMT
+version, Graphcache used to store all this data on a flat `Map` (and later [a HAMT
+tree](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)), without having separate
-tree](https://en.wikipedia.org/wiki/Hash_array_mapped_trie)), but we found that the newer, more
+objects for each entity.
+But we found that the newer, more nested structure pairs well with
-nested structure pairs well with how JavaScript engines optimise for consistent shapes of
+how JavaScript engines optimise for consistent shapes of objects.
-objects.

-On a side note, it may be surprising that this data structure is directly mutated rather than
+On a side note, this data structure is directly mutated by the cache during traversal rather
-being a kind of immutable structure.
-Graphcache always copies data from its cache on
+than being an immutable structure that is copied and then changed.
+Graphcache always copies
-reading a query, so each query result it generates is a fresh result unrelated to the
+data from its store to a result, when generating a result, so each query result it generates
-cached data or to a previous result, hence immutability isn't necessary internally.
+is a fresh result unrelated to the cached data or to a previous result, hence immutability
+isn't necessary internally.

-This data structure is also used to store relations, which Graphcache calls "links", albeit
+This table-like data structure is also used to store relations, which Graphcache calls "links",
-in a separate table, since they can also be identified separately on query documents by the
+albeit in a _separate table_ rather than in the same one, since relations can be identified
-presence or absence of selection sets on fields.
+separately on query documents by the presence or absence of selection sets on fields.
+This
+avoids having to mark any data in our data structures as special "link types".

 ```js
 Map {